What is young onset dementia?

 ‘Young onset’ is the term used to refer to people diagnosed with dementia under the age of 65 years.
 Sometimes it is called ‘working age’ dementia.
 Young onset dementia differs from ‘early dementia’, which typically describes the early stage of Alzheimer’s at any age.

-The latest figures published by the Alzheimer’s Society state that there are an estimated 42,325 people with dementia between the ages of 45 and 65 years of age.
+Figures published by the Alzheimer’s Society in 2015 state that there are an estimated 42,325 people with dementia between the ages of 45 and 65 years of age.
 Alzheimer’s Research UK state that an estimated 2 – 5 % of people with dementia in the UK are under 65 years of age – that could equate to some 41,000 people.

 These numbers could be higher, as people with young onset dementia often take longer to diagnose than dementia in older people, or it is initially misdiagnosed.
 In addition, as people may otherwise be in good health, they may delay going to see their doctor about their symptoms.

 Dementia not only affects memory, but also the ability to reason and communicate.
 It can affect orientation and some people may first realise they have a problem when they start getting lost.
 Others may have difficulties concentrating or solving problems at work.
 It can also affect behaviour and mood, with some people becoming withdrawn or feeling low.

 As the dementia worsens people may have difficulty doing the simplest of tasks, finding the right words, recognising people, and may behave unpredictably.

 Common dementias in people under 65 years